 A Little Known Eating Disorder Is on the Rise

-Big jump seen in hospitalizations for pica.
+There has been a jump in the number of hospitalizations for pica.

 Posted Sep 12, 2011

-Pica is eating something that is not food–notably in large quantities and on a regular basis.
+Pica is eating something that is not food, notably in large quantities and on a regular basis.
 What do people who have pica eat?
 The list is a long one: ashes, balloons, chalk, metal, grass, crayons, insects, sand, soap, paste, string, plastic, baby powder, paint chips, wallboard, and more.
 Some of these strange nonfood-food obsessions have names of their own.
 Geophagia is clay eating.
 Pagophagia is ice eating,

 Pica gets its name from the Latin word for magpie.
 Magpies eat just about anything, but humans who eat nonfoods are choosier.
 The compulsion usually focuses on a single item.
 Doctors have operated on people whose intestines were blocked with nuts, bolts, or screws.
 People who regularly consume twigs, newsprint, or bathroom deodorizers are not as rare as you might guess.

 Pica is defined, in part, by cultural norms.
 In the United States today, eating clay is considered pica, but in past centuries, it was not.
 Clay eating and soil eating were common in the 1800s, especially among slaves in the South.
 In the 1950s and 1960s, the practice was so popular that clay-filled lunch bags were sold at Alabama bus stops as snacks for travelers.
 Southerners mailed bags of hometown clay to their friends and relatives who moved north.
-Some reports estimate that clay eating is a daily practice in over two hundred cultures worldwide.
+Some reports estimate that clay eating is a daily practice in over 200 cultures worldwide.

 Why do people eat nonfood substances?
 In some cultures, pica is practiced for medicinal purposes and may actually have some value.
 For example, people in some parts of Nigeria eat kaolinite (a form of clay) to combat diarrhea.
 The clay actually forms a protective coating in the lining of the intestine and binds bacteria there, thus relieving diarrhea.